Spring Garden Revival

 Contact Acton's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Acton is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
-Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works (DPW) is required to protect street trees and ensure public safety.
-Immediate cleanup of materials is necessary to prevent storm drain contamination, and staging should be coordinated with municipal street sweeping and beautification projects.
+Proper debris disposal is a key responsibility during lawn edging projects in Acton.
+Yard waste, such as grass clippings and edging debris, must be placed in biodegradable paper bags from April through November—plastic bags are not permitted per MassDEP.
+For bulk materials like metal, plastic, or concrete edging, use the Transfer Station.
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect street trees and ensure public safety.
+Material staging should be contained, and immediate cleanup is necessary to prevent storm drain contamination and align with municipal street sweeping schedules.
+Edging projects may also be integrated with larger municipal efforts, such as sidewalk replacement or utility work.

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Acton

-Lawn edging projects in Acton must comply with local zoning setbacks, typically 3-10 feet from property lines, and respect all easements.
-Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
+Before starting any edging work, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
+Respect all easements and right-of-way restrictions.
+Contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging to identify underground utilities, and use hand-digging near irrigation, lighting, gas, or electric lines.
 Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
 For municipal work, a minimum 1M liability insurance and bonding may be required.

 Town of Acton Building Department